 My first encounter with “apple fritters” was with Country Style Donuts where the fritters are made with donut dough with bits of apples, fried and rolled in sugar.
 I loved those apple fritters.
 I still do.
 Country Style outlets have become fewer but when we pass one, Speedy and I always choose the apple fritters over all the other products.

-- Heat the cooking oil in a frying pan or wok.
+Heat the cooking oil in a frying pan or wok to reach a depth of at least three inches.
 To test if the temperature is correct, drop in a little of the pancake batter.
 It should float after a few seconds.
 If it floats too fast, the oil is too hot.
 If it stays at the bottom for longer than 10 seconds, the oil isn’t hot enough.
 Adjust the setting of the stove and wait a minute or two for the temperature of the oil to adjust.

 Take an apple slice, shake off the excess flour, dip in the batter and fry in the hot oil.
 Cook three to four slices at a time depending on the size of your frying pan.
 It’ll take about a minute for each side to brown; flip over for even browning.

 Scoop out the apple fritters and drain on a rack.

 Sprinkle the sugar-cinnamon-nutmeg mixture on the apple fritters (or roll them in the mixture).
 Serve at once.